arthurxu11/MarchMadnessML/README.md

 # MarchMadnessML #
 ## Using Machine Learning to predict March Madness brackets! ##

 This is an machine learning script that can predict March Madness brackets using Python and Scikit.
-It also includes a webscraping script to get team data off the web.

 ### Technology Summary ###
 * Python